Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 A simple button that when pressed, requests a connection to the Plug wallet and a transfer!

+A [live demo](http://demo.plugwallet.ooo/buy-me-a-coffee?id=xxx&amount=yyy) is available but make sure to replace the url parameters in the address bar with your desired values 🎁 for testing!
+If you're clueless, learn more [here](#live-demo).

 ## Requirements 🤔

 The guide assumes you have some basic knowledge of HTML, CSS and Javascript, we'll keep it easy!